-- Meet the requirements of Rule 19-217 (“student practice rule”) of the Maryland Rules governing admission to the Bar – i.e., be in good academic standing, and have successfully completed 30 hours of class work (typically end of first year for day students and end of third semester for evening students).
+- Meet the requirements of Rule 19-217 (“student practice rule”) of the Maryland Rules governing admission to the Bar – i.e., be in good academic standing and have successfully completed 30 hours of coursework (typically this is at the end of the first year for day students and at the end of the third semester for evening students).

 - Complete a current Clinic Application Form and provide a resume by the designated due date.

-Applications are available online at the Clinic website approximately one month before the application deadline.
+Applications are available on the clinic website approximately one month before the application deadline.

 Policies and Procedures by Clinic

-or view entire Clinic Selection Policies and Procedures pdf.
+(or view the Clinic Selection Policies and Procedures pdf)

 Clinic Selection Policies

-Due to the enrollment limits and the student demand, the faculty has adopted selection policies for the clinics to meet several goals.
-A basic goal is to give students who have not taken a clinic priority in admission so that as many students as possible can have supervised legal experience.
+Due to the clinical program's enrollment limits and high student demand, the faculty has adopted selection policies to meet several goals.
+A basic goal is to give admissions priority to students who have not yet taken a clinic so that as many students as possible can have supervised legal experience.

 Access for evening students

 SpecializationA small number of students with demonstrated interest and commitment to certain areas of law are selected outside the lottery process.
-The Disability Law Clinic procedures regarding selection are described below.
+The Mental Health Law Clinic procedures regarding selection are described below.

-A student who is on academic probation will be considered for a clinic only after all clinic slots are filled with eligible students.
-Students found to be on academic probation will be placed on the waitlist below eligible students.
-Rule 19-217 (“student practice rule”) of the Maryland Rules governing admission to the Bar states that students must be in good academic standing.
-Therefore, students admitted to the Clinic during the lottery will be required to drop the clinic if that student remains on academic probation when grades are posted from the semester preceding clinic enrollment.
+Students on academic probation will be considered for a clinic placement only after all slots are filled with eligible students.
+Students on academic probation will be placed on the waitlist below eligible students not on academic probation.
+Rule 19-217 (“student practice rule”) of the Maryland Rules Governing Admission to the Bar states that clinic students must be in good academic standing.
+Therefore, a student who is admitted to the clinical program during the lottery must drop the clinic if he or she remains on academic probation when grades are posted for the semester preceding clinic enrollment.